meysamhadeli/awesome-dotnet-tips/README.md

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/meysamhadeli/awesome-dotnet-tips/blob/main/docs/contributing.md) pages first.

 Thanks to all [contributors](https://github.com/meysamhadeli/awesome-dotnet-tips/graphs/contributors), you're awesome and wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

+## License
+This project is made available under the MIT license.
+See [LICENSE](https://github.com/meysamhadeli/awesome-dotnet-tips/blob/main/LICENSE) for details.